AshleyCheny/expressjs/README.md

 - create server API using Node.js and Express.js
 - use JavaScript to communicate with Server API through ajax call/request
 ### Setting up a regular route
+###Create an API route
+- get the data from database
+- use `res.json()` to send the json data back the the browser with the specific route request
+- the client side will use jQuery `getJSON()` method to get back the JSON data